Mothers Light Up Indonesia

 He says he wants development like in the big cities, and to improve the local economy that currently relies heavily on fishing.
 He also wants to see the waters cleaned up, so the island can live up to its name, which translates to Water King Island.

-His progressive approach has made it possible for Nusantara Development Initiatives (NDI) to become the first charity to carry out a long-term developmental project on Pulau Air Raja.
+His progressive approach has made it possible for Chapter W, previously known as Nusantara Development Initiatives (NDI), to become the first charity to carry out a long-term developmental project on Pulau Air Raja.

-The Singapore-registered non-profit focuses on what it considers a basic need: light.
+The Singapore-based non-profit focuses on what it considers a basic need: light.

-Working closely alongside the community, NDI started a project three years ago to empower women to become entrepreneurs.
+Working closely alongside the community, Chapter W started a project three years ago to empower women to become entrepreneurs.

 There are now five Ibu Rumah Terang, or Mothers of Light, who sell solar lamps to the residents on their own and nearby islands.